 Memorial service set for Jimmy Piersall

-TORONTO — The Jimmy Piersall Memorial Service will be held Friday at 10 a.m. at Wheaton Bible Church, 27W500 North Avenue, West Chicago, Ill.
+TORONTO — A memorial service for former White Sox broadcaster and All-Star outfielder Jimmy Piersall will be held Friday at 10 a.m. at Wheaton Bible Church, 27W500 North Avenue, West Chicago, Ill.

 The public is invited to attend the program, which will last about an hour, and a lunch will be served afterward.
 Interment will be private.